Blog seo content research for content creators

 You can find Research Docs as a separate menu option, but also you have access to Research Docs from within an Article itself.
-Opening Assets panel in the editor and the very first tab you see is “Research”.
+The first tab you see in the Asset panel in the editor is “Research.”

-On the bottom of that page in Assets – you have a filter “Doc related” and “All”.
-Research Docs are independent entities, and they assignable to any article.
-Clicking “Assign you can assign multiple docs to a single article.
+On the bottom of that page in Assets – you have a filter “Doc related” and “All.”
+Research Docs are independent entities that can be assigned to any article.
+When you enable “Assign,” you can assign more than one doc to a single article.